Viki-coding/GAA_STORE/README.md

 Wait until the message ‘App was successfully deployed’ is displayed, Click on the view button

+Stripe Connection:

 Acknowledging Contributions & Credits
 TITLE OR DESCRIPTION SOURCE OF LINK CONTEXT

 CI - Boutique Ado - Walk through project
+The user of the boiler plate from the boutique ado was very helpful for the main structure of the project.
+I customised from this.

+CI [Portfolio Project 5 - Ecommerce: The guide to MVP] video was very useful.

+CI [eCommerce & Stripe] - Paul outlining some of the stripe implementation

+CI [Community Q&A: PP5 eCommerce Project FAQ]

 https://www.w3schools.com/howto/howto_js_accordion.asp
 Found this useful when creating my FAQ page to create an accordian style FAQ section.